tokenami/tokenami/README.md

 ## Styling

 Keep component defaults, interaction states, and variants together in `css.compose`, so base styles can be extracted into the stylesheet.
-Use `css` for one-off styles on native elements and reusable style utilities, and pass component overrides directly through the `style` prop.
-One-off styles and overrides are applied inline.
+Use `css` for one-off styles on native elements and reusable style utilities.

 ### Components